cms-opendata-validation/HeavyIonDataValidation/README.md

 This [75X](https://github.com/cms-opendata-validation/HeavyIonDataValidation/tree/75X) branch of the repository contains some example configuration files with the necessary modifications for 2015 pp HI reference open data.
 See the [53X](https://github.com/cms-opendata-validation/HeavyIonDataValidation/tree/53X) branch for the example files for 2013 heavy-ion-related data.

-The configuration file is a direct copiy of the [HeavyIonsAnalysis/JetAnalysis/test](https://github.com/CmsHI/cmssw/tree/forest_CMSSW_7_5_8_patch3/HeavyIonsAnalysis/JetAnalysis/test) area of the original codebase.
+The configuration file is a direct copy of the [HeavyIonsAnalysis/JetAnalysis/test](https://github.com/CmsHI/cmssw/tree/forest_CMSSW_7_5_8_patch3/HeavyIonsAnalysis/JetAnalysis/test) area of the original codebase.
 The example input file has been changed to a file in the open data area.

 Additionally, a `_cvmfs` version of the file has been created to be used in the VM (or when accessing the condition database through a mounted cvmfs area in the container).
 It has the following changes: